foolycooly9653/BYGB7990/README.md

 # BYGB7990
 This python program is a exercise for class.
+You enter the amount of bills and the program can help you to calculate the amount of tips.
 ## installation
 Don't worry about the packages, very simple program.
 ```bash